novatalks/novatalks-website/README.md

 ## About

-Website for Novatalks student group to showcase events, speakers, members, partner companies, and more.
+Multi-Language website for Novatalks student group to showcase events, speakers, members, partner companies, and more.

 ---